day 1 agenda

 Polona Kogovšek, National institute of biology, Slovenia 14:40-15:00 Evaluation of the antiviral activity of compounds using computational, bioassay, molecular biology and electron microscopy techniques

-Emmanuel Mintah Bonku, Shanghai Institute of Materia Medica, Chinese Academy of Sciences, China 15:00-15:20 Progress in antiviral drug R&D via industrial-grade “control from root design” concept
+Emmanuel Mintah Bonku, Shanghai Institute of Materia Medica, Chinese Academy of Sciences, China 15:00-15:20 Progress in antiviral drug R&D, and API manufacturing via industrial-grade ‘control from root design’ concept

-Ximeng Han, University of Oxford, United Kingdom 15:20-15:40 Preclinical Development of an Enhanced-Immunogenicity Pfs230-Pfs25 Malaria Transmission-Blocking Vaccine
+Ximeng Han, University of Oxford, United Kingdom 15:20-15:40 Preclinical Development of a Bivalent Malaria Transmission-Blocking Vaccine

 day 2 agenda